-Given the lack of research that directly compare assessments at a VAC and assessments at a FTF AC and the existence of contradicting findings, the current study hypothesis is of an investigative nature.
-Fortunately, the pace of technology development has been high (Stone et al., 2015) and there have been improvements since the studies presented in the review above, that narrowed the gaps between face-to-face communication and that based on VC.
-For example, the use of high-resolution cameras, wide screens, and high-speed Internet connections has expanded (Basch et al., 2020; Bohannon et al., 2013), the synchronization between audio and video has increased that has contributed to the ability to transmit non-verbal messages through VC (Joshi et al., 2020).
-Also, interviewers and candidates today have more experience in VC technology than in the past (Basch et al., 2020).
+Since the studies presented in the reviews above were concluded, FTF-AC technology has developed significantly (Stone et al., 2015) and there have been improvements that have narrowed the gaps between face-to-face communication and that based on VC.
+For example, the use of high-resolution cameras, wide screens, and high-speed internet connections has expanded (Basch et al., 2020; Bohannon et al., 2013), and the synchronization between audio and video has improved, contributing to the ability to transmit non-verbal messages through VC (Joshi et al., 2020).
+Additionally, interviewers and candidates today have more experience in VC technology than in the past (Basch et al., 2020).

-In contrast to the studies presented, in which VCs were mostly made from conference rooms in a designated place with VC technologies (eg. Chapman & Rowe, 2001; Croes et al., 2019; Sears et al., 2013), today candidates have video technologies available, and the use of webcams has increased significantly allowing them to go through selection processes from their personal devices (e.g., PC) (McCarthy et al., 2017; Toldi, 2011).
-This way candidates can usually have a VC without leaving home in a comfortable and familiar environment (as is the case in the present study).
-In addition, the duration of work in an AC is longer than in an interview and therefore an assessment in it will be based on richer information and may be even less affected, relative to the interview, by the limitations of an online environment.
-Considering these, it was hypothesized that technological advances along with long observation time at the AC will reduce the differences between a FTF AC and a video-based VAC and the distribution of the assessments in them will be similar.
+The older studies presented above mostly concerned VCs conducted in conference rooms in designated locations equipped with VC technologies (e.g., Chapman & Rowe, 2001; Croes et al., 2019; Sears et al., 2013).
+Today’s candidates have video technologies available on their personal devices, enabling them to undergo the selection process from the comfort and familiarity of their own homes (as is the case in this study) (McCarthy et al., 2017; Toldi, 2011).
+In addition, the assessment procedures used in an AC take much longer than an interview, therefore providing richer information, meaning that the online environment may be not be as significant a limiting factor for VACs as it is for online interviews.
+Considering this, it was hypothesized that technological advances, along with long observation times at the AC, would reduce the differences between a video-based VAC and an FTF-AC and the distribution of the assessments would be similar, leading to:

-Hypothesis 1: Assessments in VAC will be similar to assessments in the FTF AC.
+Hypothesis 1: Assessments in a VAC will be similar to assessments in an FTF-AC.

 Reliability of measurement at a VAC

-Assessors at the AC play a key role because their assessments determine the candidates' score according to which decisions are made regarding recruitment to the organization.
-The scores given by the assessors, as reflected in its accuracy and reliability, are of great importance because the reliability of assessments is the basis for the validity of an AC (Kleinmann & Ingold, 2019).
-According to the Classical Test Theory (Ghiselli et al., 1981), the score given by the assessor, known as the Observed Score, consists of the "true score" and of the measurement error.
-Based on the assumptions of that theory, the reliability of the measurement represents the degree of unsystematic and unpredictable variance or random error associated with the indices.
-The characteristics of different selection methods (in this study referring to the FTF AC and the VAC) may affect the measurement error differently.
-This raises the question of whether there is a difference in the reliability of assessors' assessments between a VAC and a FTF AC.
+Assessors at the AC play a key role because their assessments determine the candidates’ scores, on the basis of which decisions are made regarding recruitment.
+The reliability and accuracy of the scores given by the assessors is of major importance for the integrity of AC assessments (Kleinmann & Ingold, 2019).
+According to Classical Test Theory (Ghiselli et al., 1981), the score given by the assessor, known as the Observed Score, represents the difference between the “true score” and the measurement error.
+Based on the assumptions of this theory, the reliability of the measurement represents the degree of unsystematic and unpredictable variance or random error associated with the indices.
+The characteristics of different selection methods (in this study, FTF-AC and VAC) may affect the measurement error differently.
+This raises the question of whether there is a difference in the reliability of assessments between a VAC and an FTF-AC.